This article was automatically translated from the original Turkish version.

 Those old enough helped with fieldwork,

-After lunch, we would gather again and keep playing until evening.
+At mid-afternoon we would gather again and keep playing until evening.

 We did not wear watches back then.

-Because we had no business with time.
-It was already long enough,
+Because we had no business with time—it was already long enough,

 as long as it needed to be.